-The primary duty of the brake dust shields is preventing debris and dust accumulation in the braking system.
-Though brake dust shield removal can save the brake components and augment the lifespan, is it truly necessary?
-Keep reading to know more about brake dust shield removal and its purpose.
+Brake dust shields are normally aluminum plates sandwiching between the rim and your brake disc.
+Their primary duty is catching all the debris and dust blown from the brake disc and preventing it from setting on your rims.
+However, someone said that brake dust shield removal can save the brake components and augment the lifespan, is it true?
+Keep reading to know about brake dust shield purpose and we should remove them or not.

 Driving on snowy roads could have a degrading impact on your car, and the braking system in particular.
 In order to work properly, the braking system must operate smoothly.
 Brake dust shield removal means your car’s braking system is exposed to the risk of flooded by mud or salt.
 Both of these corrosives can do harm an automotive braking system.
 And that means an increasing risk of brake malfunction and safety issues.